ManifoldScholar/manifold-docusaurus/docs/using/reading_groups.md

 ### Create a New Category

-Added content can be curated into custom category blocks by entering a name in the **Create a new category** textbox and selecting the **Add** button beside it.
-Each added category will become its own content block on your Reading Group home page and contains subcategory sections for: Projects, Journal Issues, Texts, Text Sections, Resource Collections, and Resources.
+Added content can be curated into custom Category blocks.
+Each Category block you add will display on your Reading Group home page and contain subcategory sections for: Projects, Journal Issues, Texts, Text Sections, Resource Collections, and Resources.
+However, only those categories that contain added content will appear for readers.
+Empty category containers will not display.

+To create a Category block, select the **Category** button beneath the **Add a New Block** heading.
+That will open a modal where you can title the block and provide a brief description that will display below the title.
+The **Title** field is required; a description is optional.
+Descriptions will not display until the **Edit Home Page** toggle is turned off.

 Category content block headings include three button options to either delete or modify the category block: